HobbsSquad/Scotchy/README.md

 Technically, this is really a MEN app as I haven't Angular-i-fied it yet.
 The font-end is strictly EJS.
 Stay tuned for a new Angular version!

 <strong>Install</strong><br>
-Being a fairly basic MEaN application, installation should be fairly straightforward, assuming you alread have Node and npm installed:
+Being a fairly basic MEaN application, installation should be fairly straightforward, assuming you alread have Node, npm, and MongoDB installed:

 1) Grab the repository
 2) Go to Scotchy's root folder